-Brussels sprouts often get a bad rap that has everything to do with poor cooking than inherent taste.
+Brussels sprouts often get a bad rap that has everything to do with poor cooking and little to do with their inherent flavor.
 The truth is, you don’t need to cook Brussels sprouts at all (but done well, they are amazing roasted, too), and this salad proves it.

 Bacon is, not a surprise to anyone here, one of the best complements for Brussels sprouts—cooked or raw.
 Here the warm bacon added to the shredded leaves with tasty goodies like pecans and gorgonzola make this salad a hearty side.
 With the addition of a bacon vinaigrette dressing, you’re officially in Primal heaven.

 Cook bacon in a non-stick skillet over medium-high heat until browned and just crisp, about 6–8 minutes.

 Transfer bacon to plate lined with paper towels to drain.
 (It helps to use a spatula and press bacon against the side of pan to drain excess bacon drippings back into the pan.)
 Reserve rendered bacon drippings for dressing.